Lockheed Martin F-35 Lightning II: Israel

-F-35Is were used in airstrikes against Lebanon, including aerial refuelling in the country's airspace, in August and September 2024, as part of the Israel–Hezbollah conflict (2023–present).
+F-35Is were used in airstrikes against Lebanon, including aerial refueling in the country's airspace, in August and September 2024, as part of the Israel–Hezbollah conflict (2023–present).
 F-35Is were used in the 29 September 2024 Israeli attacks on Yemen.
 F-35Is were also reportedly involved in the October 2024 Israeli strikes on Iran.
-The F-35 was also used during the June 2025 Israeli strikes on Iran, equipped with low-observable conformal fuel tanks to extend their range and allow operations over Iranian soil without mid-air refueling.
+The F-35 was also used during the Twelve-Day War, equipped with low-observable conformal fuel tanks to extend their range and allow operations over Iranian soil without mid-air refueling.
 Iranian state-run media claimed that Iran shot down several Israeli F-35 jets, though the IDF denied the claims.

-Britain supplies Israel with parts for the F-35 through the global spares pool.
-Patrick Wintour wrote in The Guardian that, following criticism of Israel's role in the Gaza war, the legality of continuing this supply was questioned.
-The government in 2025 argued in a court case testing whether the law was broken by supplying Israel with F-35 parts usable to attack Palestinians in Gaza that preserving the British role in the F-35 jet fighter programme overrode UK laws on arms export controls and any UK obligation to prevent genocide in Israel.
+From 28 February 2026, Israeli F-35s participated in US-Israeli strikes on Iran, beginning the 2026 Iran war.
+About 200 IAF jets, including F-35Is and F-15s, struck about 500 targets.
+The US had also sent more F-35s to the region during the prewar buildup.
+On 4 March, the IDF announced its F-35I shot down an Islamic Republic of Iran Air Force Yakovlev Yak-130 combat trainer over Tehran; the first claimed air-to-air kill of a crewed aircraft by any F-35, and the first IAF air-to-air kill of a crewed aircraft since November 1985, when an F-15 downed a pair of Syrian MiG-23s over Lebanon.
+According to the IAF, the engagement was conducted at beyond visual range using long-range missiles, and was described as a "rapid response" rather than a close-range dogfight.
+The Yak-130 was reportedly flying a counter-drone mission over the Iranian capital at the time.
+Unverified footage appeared to show the Yak-130 going down in a mountainous area north of Tehran, with two ejections visible.

+The Israeli Air Force claimed F-35I wartime combat readiness rates of 90%, while a study by the United States Government Accountability Office showed a decline in combat readiness of American F-35s, dropping from 67% in 2021 to 44% in 2025.
+The IAF has used the F-35 frequently during recent conflicts, including the 2026 Iran war, and it has used multiple tiers of IAF staff who maintain the aircraft.

 Italy

 Italy's F-35As were declared to have reached initial operational capability (IOC) on 30 November 2018.
-At the time Italy had taken delivery of 10 F-35As and one F-35B, with 2 F-35As and the one F-35B being stationed in the U.S. for training, the remaining 8 F-35As were stationed in Amendola.
+At the time, Italy had taken delivery of 10 F-35As and one F-35B, with 2 F-35As and the one F-35B being stationed in the US for training; the remaining 8 F-35As were stationed in Amendola.
 Italian Navy F-35Bs have been operating from the Italian aircraft carrier ITS Cavour, where they have also conducted drills in the Philippine Sea with the US in 2024.
 Construction in 2023 showed that Ghedi Air Base is planning to host F-35As for Italian delivery of US B61 nuclear weapons under NATO nuclear sharing.